Gordon Hirabayashi: U.S.D.A. Forest Service memorial

 The United States Immigration & Naturalization Service (USINS) Chicago District Office commemorated Asian Pacific Heritage month with back-to-back observances that presented a first-hand account of the injustices suffered by persons of Japanese ancestry during World War II.

 Gordon Hirabayashi, who in 1942 challenged a curfew imposed on persons of Japanese descent, was the keynote speaker for a program on June 4 at Chicago's O'Hare International Airport.
 The program was repeated the following day in the Ceremonial Courtroom of the US District Court for Northern District of Illinois, Dirksen Federal Building, located next door to the USINS Chicago District Office.

-The U.S. Constitution is more than a mere piece of paper, Hirabayashi said.
-Attempts to violate the Constitution's ideals should be taken personally, and opposed firmly.

 His personal fight to defend constitutional rights in the face of wartime hysteria was described in detail in a Public Broadcasting Service (PBS) documentary about his court case.
 The piece, entitled "A Personal Matter – Gordon Hirabayashi vs. United States", was screened at both programs.

 Hirabayashi spoke of discrimination that confronted nearly all persons of Asian ancestry in the United States, in the decades leading up to World War II.